Fabxx/XPCE/README.md

 # TODO LIST

 XP task manager (taskmgr, could base on wine taskmgr)

-XP USB Sounds (canberra does not support those events, need to find another way to track the new hardware event)

 Quicklaunch icons Support on taskbar (for now can only do shortcuts on Desktop)